-MCP’s City & Guilds accredited Managing Plant Reliability 3 day training course will teach delegates that taking care of assets is about managing the risk of equipment failure and the resulting impact on business.
-Developing risk-based plans can reduce work load by up to 30%.
-Having a structured risk based approach is key to best practice maintenance and reliability is imperative for companies delivering optimum levels of customer service.
+Maintaining assets is all about managing the risk of equipment failure and its resulting impact on business performance.
+Developing risk-based plans has the potential to reduce overall workload by up to 30%.
+Having a structured risk-based approach is the key to best practice asset management.
+Reliability is imperative for companies to deliver optimum levels of customer service.

-- How to develop the ‘right’ plans to follow a process that focuses maintenance attention on the most critical items yet putting in place a regime for all maintainable items.
+- How to develop the ‘right’ plans for each asset.
+This focuses on the most critical items, initially, then putting in place a regime for all maintainable items

-- The value of reliability and to understand the principle tools needed to define the ‘right’ level and ‘right’ application of maintenance options.
+The value of reliability and the tools needed to define the ‘right’ level and ‘right’ application of the different maintenance approaches

 - Asset identification

 - Plant criticality assessment